 Create SSRS Report using Stored Procedure

-In this example, we are going to create a 3D Clustered Column Chart to display the step by step approach to create an SSRS Report using Stored Procedure.
-The below screenshot will show you the Data Source and Dataset we are going to use for this SSRS Clustered Column Chart Report.
+In this example, we will create a 3D Clustered Column Chart to display the step by step approach to creating an SSRS Report using Stored Procedure.
+The below screenshot will show you the Data Source and Dataset we will use for this SSRS Clustered Column Chart Report.

-Here, we have to change the Query type from Text (which is the default) to the Stored procedure.
+Here, we must change the Query type from Text (the default) to the Stored procedure.

 Next, Please select the required stored procedure name from the available list.
-From the below screenshot, you can see that we are choosing the stored procedure that we created earlier.
+From the screenshot below, you can see that we are choosing the one we created earlier.

-Lastly, please navigate to the Fields tab, and check whether we got all the fields from our stored procedure or not.
+Lastly, please navigate to the Fields tab and check whether we got all the fields from our stored procedure.
 Here you can add Calculated Fields also.

-In the SSRS report design, we can add a Clustered Column chart by dragging the Chart property from the SSRS Toolbox to Design space.
+In the SSRS stored procedure report design, we can add a Clustered Column chart by dragging the Chart property from the Toolbox to the Design space.
 Or right-click on the report designer to open the context menu.
 From the context menu, please select the Insert -> Chart option.

-Once you select the Chart option, a new window called Select Chart Type will be opened to select the required chart from the available once.
-For this example, we are selecting 3D Clustered Column Chart.
+Once you select the Chart option, a new window called Select Chart Type will be opened to select the required chart from the available ones.
+For this example, we are selecting a 3D Clustered Column Chart.

 Clicking on the space around the Clustered Column Chart will open the Chart Data window.

-I suggest you to refer to Create Column Chart in SSRS article to understand the creation of Clustered Column chart
+I suggest you refer to Create Column Chart article to understand the creation of Clustered Column chart.

 Click on the Preview button to see the report preview.